pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

     * Click **Create VPC**.

         > Make note of the `VpcId` and `IPv4 CIDR` values for the `eu-west-1` and `us-east-1` VPCs for use in subsequent steps.

     * Repeat this step in `us-east-1` region.

-2. Create the transit gateway for each region your deployment is being hosted on.
+2. Create the transit gateway for each region on which your deployment is being hosted.
 Toggle to the `eu-west-1` region.

     * Navigate to the **Transit gateways** section and click **Create transit gateway**.